-What can people do to prevent Alzheimer Disease and similar mental (and life shortening) conditions?
+What can people do to prevent Alzheimer’s Disease and similar mental (and life-shortening) conditions?

-Dr. Read: As with many other diseases, preventing Alzheimer Disease begins early with a healthy lifestyle.
+Dr. Read: As with many other diseases, preventing Alzheimer’s Disease begins early with a healthy lifestyle.

-We focus first upon diet.
-You need to limit sugar and saturated fats and have a lot of antioxidants from fruits and veggies, as well as foods rich in omega 3 such as salmon, nuts and seeds and certain vegetable oils, especially olive oil.
+We focus first on diet.
+You need to limit sugar and saturated fats and have a lot of antioxidants from fruits and veggies, as well as foods rich in omega 3 such as salmon, nuts, and seeds, and certain vegetable oils, especially olive oil.